 Y6 Researching Thailand’s Flood Resilience

-Recently our Y6 children visited the Chulalongkorn University Centenary Park, the ‘amphibious’ park of Bangkok that can hold a million gallons of rainwater, and meets its designer, esteemed landscape artist, Khun Kotchakorn Voraakhom, at ELC.
+Recently our international school in Bangkok’s Y6 children visited the Chulalongkorn University Centenary Park, the ‘amphibious’ park of Bangkok that can hold a million gallons of rainwater, and meets its designer, esteemed landscape artist, Khun Kotchakorn Voraakhom, at ELC.

-The children had the opportunity to learn about Khun Kotch’s research on nature-based solutions for cities to help fight recurrent and worsening floods.
+Through our inquiry-based learning approach, the children had the opportunity to learn about Khun Kotch’s research on nature-based solutions for cities to help fight recurrent and worsening floods.
 With 8 million inhabitants and only 1.5 metres above sea-level, the children have an immediate and tangible sense of the infrastructure problems facing Bangkok.
-T

 he children undertook their own field work at the Centenary Park, examining the landscape and how it works to retain water, and had the opportunity to ask Khun Kotch questions about her design and her hopes and vision for the future, as well as present their own flood solutions receiving expert feedback.